Fay Templeton: Musical compositions recovered

-Recordings of music composed by Fay Templeton were preserved on two 1896-1897 gramophone recordings discovered in June 2010 aboard the wreck of the Klondike Gold Rush paddlewheeler A. J. Goddard.
+In June 2010, recordings of music composed by Fay Templeton preserved on two 1896-1897 gramophone recordings were discovered aboard the wreck of the Klondike Gold Rush paddlewheeler A. J. Goddard.
 Other recordings were discovered as well.
-The Goddard sank in a storm on October 22, 1901, in Lake Laberge, Yukon, and was first found in 2009; the recordings were discovered a year later after exploration of the vessel.
+The Goddard sank in a storm on October 22, 1901, in Lake Laberge, Yukon.
+The wreckage was first discovered in June 2008; the recordings were discovered on a more complete exploration of the vessel on 5 Jul 2008.
+The recordings' vocals featured other artists, but no voice recordings of Templeton, either speaking or singing, were part of the wreckage recovery.

 Templeton's recovered titles are "Ma Onliest One", recorded in New York on April 17, 1896, with Len Spencer heard in the vocals, and "Rendez Vous Waltz", recorded on July 1, 1897, with music performed by the Metropolitan Orchestra.
 The gramophone recording process used on these discs was developed by Emile Berliner.
-The recordings do not contain any evidence of Templeton's singing or speaking.